ssmtariq/TUNA/README.md

 ## Fetching Code

 To pull the code, we use submodules for library dependencies.
 These commands should pull all the necessary code.
+Clone it one the node-10 (the 11th node) in a 11 node cloudlab xl170 cluster.

 ```sh
 git clone git@github.com:uw-mad-dash/TUNA.git